-The project consists in a Second Life® virtual recreation of the memory of Lisbon as it was before the earthquake of the 1 November 1755, giving shape to a laboratory model of research into the city’s history.
+This project consists of a Second Life® virtual recreation of the memory of Lisbon just before the earthquake of 1st November 1755, giving shape to a laboratory model of research into the city’s history.

-The project is being developed at the Centre for History of Art and Artistic Research (Centro de História da Arte e Investigação Artística) – CHAIA, of the University of Évora since 2008 and is a result of collaborative work with Beta Technologies and the King’s Visualisation Lab, King’s College London.
+The project was developed by a team at the Centre for History of Art and Artistic Research (CHAIA), of the University of Évora, Portugal and the company Beta Technologies (Architects of the Virtual World).

 3. Historical Context

-On the eve of the catastrophe, Lisbon was one of the most populated cities in Europe, a major sea port, international trading station and the political heart of an empire that extended from India to Brazil.
-From the 16th century, the Portuguese capital became a cosmopolitan city which was highly diversified both demographically and socially.
+On the eve of the earthquake, Lisbon was one of the most populated cities in Europe.
+It was also a major seaport and international trading station, and the political heart of an empire that extended from India to Brazil.
+Since the early sixteenth century, the Portuguese capital had turned into a cosmopolitan city, highly diversified from a social and demographic standpoint.

-After the earthquake, the minister to King D. José I, the future Marquis of Pombal, obtained the vital assistance of Portuguese military engineers to build a city with a regular layout arranged in uniform blocks.
-The old city with its particular morphological and social characteristics disappeared.
+After the earthquake, King Joseph I’s minister, the future Marquis of Pombal, built a new city centre with a regular layout arranged in uniform blocks with the crucial help of the Portuguese military engineers.
+The old city centre with its particular morphological and social characteristics disappeared.

 4. Methodology and potentialities

-Second Life® technology and its open source version OpenSimulator (OpenSim) allow users and researchers to interact in an immersive and easily built collaborative space in real time.
-There is no separation between the modeling and the visualization stages.
-These characteristics foster the coordination of researchers when confirming historical hypotheses, allowing the dynamic updating of the model and its implementation at a low cost.
-They also provide to both a specialized and broader public the immersion in a lost urban reality in a context of social interaction, thus promoting the didactic and leisure dimensions of the project.
+Given its goals, the team used Second Life® technology in its open-source version OpenSimulator (OpenSim).
+This technology allows users and researchers to interact in real-time in an immersive and easily built collaborative space.
+There was no separation between the modelling and visualization stages.
+These characteristics foster the coordination of researchers when confirming historical hypotheses, allowing the model to be updated and implemented at a low cost.
+The model enables the immersion in a lost urban reality to both a specialized and broader public, in a context of social interaction, as well as promoting the didactic and leisure dimensions of the project.

-Its online availability will also foster scientific debate and the sharing of documental sources about the city of Lisbon and Urban History in the international context.
+The project’s online availability promotes scientific debate and the sharing of documentary sources about the city of Lisbon and Urban History in the international context.

-The team brings together researchers in the area of Art History, specializing in the history of the city, urbanism, architecture and the landscape; specialists in the creation of virtual realities and experts in the application of IT resources to research and the dissemination of history.
+The team brings together researchers in Art History, specializing in the history of the city, urbanism, architecture and landscape; specialists in Virtual Reality and experts in the application of IT resources to the research and dissemination of history.

-Alexandra Gago da Câmara – Art Historian (Universidade Aberta/CHAIA – Universidade de Évora)
+Alexandra Gago da Câmara – Art Historian (Open University/CHAIA – University of Évora), Portugal

-Aurora Carapinha – Landscape Architect (CHAIA – Universidade de Évora)
+Aurora Carapinha – Landscape Architect (CHAIA – University of Évora), Portugal

-Drew Etienne Baker – King’s Visualisation Lab/King’s College London
+Drew Etienne Baker – King’s Visualisation Lab/King’s College London, UK

-Joaquim Ramos de Carvalho – Historian (Universidade de Coimbra)
+Joaquim Ramos de Carvalho – Historian (University of Coimbra), Portugal